 Reboot time(sec): When PD has been rebooted, the PoE port restores power after the specified time.
-Default: 15 seconds, range: 3-120 seconds.
+The default is 15 seconds, the valid range is 3-120 seconds.

 Max.
 Reboot Times: When the number of reboots exceeds this setting, auto checking will stop on this port until you change PoE mode without disabling in PoE configuration.
 The switch will issue an SNMP Trap and Log to notify this remote PD no response.
 If Max Reboot Times is 0, auto checking will not stop.
 The default is 0 reboots; the valid range is 0-10 reboots.